aajfranklin/Click-And-Roll/README.md

 - [x] Fix unavailable profile stats to ready 'n/a' or similar
 - [x] Fix display of draft info for players who went undrafted
 - [x] Fix further inconsistencies with table styling across sites (test on BBall Ref, 538)
-- [ ] Fix white space when players don't have enough seasons to fill the overlay
 - [x] Fix zero stats showing as n/a?
-- [ ] Fix stat display briefly visible without styling when in new scroll parent
 - [x] Fix previous player's stats sometimes briefly showing
+- [x] Fix team name and city reversed!
+- [x] Fix close overlay to hide container parent, not remove entirely (should resolve some flicker issues)
+- [x] Fix loading graphic sometimes not displaying correctly if quickly hovering over multiple players
+- [ ] Handle duplicate player names
+- [ ] Handle names that contain other names as a sub-string
+- [ ] Implement more comprehensive profile photo api, or alternative image sourcing approach
+- [ ] Fix white space when players don't have enough seasons to fill the overlay
 - [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay
-- [x] Fix team name and city reversed!
+- [ ] Fix stat display briefly visible without styling when in new scroll parent
 - [ ] Fix do not observe mutations in content editable fields
-- [x] Fix close overlay to hide container parent, not remove entirely (should resolve some flicker issues)
-- [ ] Fix loading graphic sometimes not displaying correctly if quickly hovering over multiple players

 #### Other